 • Prove that you’re an informed renter.
 Continue reading through the rest of this guide to learn about the entire rental process.
 If you can prove that you know your roles and that you’re knowledgeable and prepared, an agent may be more motivated to lower their fee.

 • Prepare all paperwork ahead of time.
-An agent is more inclidned to work with a renter when they know that renter can submit an apartment right when they see it.
+An agent is more inclined to work with a renter when they know that the renter can submit an application right away.
 If you can submit an application right after viewing a unit you like, you increase the odds of getting accepted and signing a lease, meaning the agent increases their chances of closing the deal and earning their commission.
 You can use your level of preparedness as a negotiating tactic to argue that you will save the agent time and effort during the application process and make them quick and easy money.

 Additional discounts and concessions